 Auto-fetched .

 Both Bklit and HitKeep have their unique strengths and serve similar purposes effectively.
-Consider your specific needs regarding popularity, activity, maturity, licensing and features when making your decision.
+Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.

-Bklit significantly outpaces HitKeep in community adoption with 248 stars compared to 42 stars on GitHub.
-This 5.9x difference suggests Bklit has a much larger and more active community.
+Bklit significantly outpaces HitKeep in community adoption with 249 stars compared to 51 stars on GitHub.
+This 4.9x difference suggests Bklit has a much larger and more active community.
 In terms of developer contributions, Bklit has 24 forks, indicating growing developer engagement.

-Both projects started around the same time, with Bklit beginning 11 months ago and HitKeep 6 months ago.
+Both projects started around the same time, with Bklit beginning 1 year ago and HitKeep 6 months ago.

 HitKeep is licensed under MIT, while Bklit's license terms are not publicly specified.